 LinkedIn’s native advertising can be especially effective because their database of millions of professional profiles allows for very specific audience building.
 With this type of data you’ll be able to market your event to the types of attendees that will find the most value from your event.

-In case you didn’t know, Snapchat allows businesses to purchase and customize their own filters and have them designated for a specific geolocation.
+In case you didn’t know, Snapchat and Instagram allow businesses to purchase and customize their own filters and have them designated for a specific geolocation.
 This type of native ad is ideal for events because it encourages attendees to create and share self-produced content.

 Instead of only celebrating every time someone registers for your event, why not turn those attendees into advocates?
 Generate referral links for people who have just registered for your event so that they can share it one their own social networks.